matthew-andrews/offline-express/README.md

 - Managing that bootstrap;
 - Ensuring the your user's appcache's only ever contain bootstrap code (never content);
-- Keeping your users' copies of your application javascript and css (which are stored in their browser's localStorage) up to date;
 - And implementing any work arounds for specific browser bugs or inconsistencies.

 ## What this package isn't